WVC 61 - 6 - 1 B

 being requested to desist by a law-enforcement officer acting in

-his lawful capacity, is guilty of disorderly conduct, a misdemeanor
+his or her lawful capacity, is guilty of disorderly conduct, a

-and, upon conviction thereof, may be committed to the custody of
+misdemeanor and, upon conviction thereof, may be confined in jail

-the division of corrections for twenty-four hours or fined not more
+for twenty-four hours or fined not more than $100: Provided,

-subsection should be construed as a deterrence to the lawful and
+nothing in this subsection should be construed as a deterrence to

-orderly public right to demonstrate in support or protest of public
+the lawful and orderly public right to demonstrate in support or

 (b) For purposes of this section: